 - of few days (Job 14:1), and

-But there are additional ways in which this query—“What is your life?”—may be answered in principle.
+But there are additional ways in which this question — “What is your life?” — can be answered.

 On his second missionary campaign, Paul came to the city of Athens (Acts 17:16ff).
 When he beheld the metropolis brimming with idols, he addressed the Grecians regarding the true God.
-He argued that the one Deity is both the Creator and the Sustainer of the universe.
+He argued that the Deity is both Creator and Sustainer of the universe.

-With reference to this latter point, the apostle affirms that God “gives to all life, and breath, and all things” (v.
-25).
-It is thus clear that Scripture regards life as a gift from Heaven.
+With reference to this latter point, the apostle affirms that God “gives to all life, and breath, and all things” (Acts 17:25).
+It is clear that Scripture regards life as a gift from Heaven.

 There are several implications in this statement.